How To Choose Website Name Without Regret

 My best suggestion is to use a free subdomain name in the beginning.
 A subdomain is part of a larger domain, therefore the hosting company's name follows after your chosen name.
 For example Siterubix below.
 It allows you to use it for free as long as you like.

 With Siterubix, you can start building your website without paying a dime.
-When you've found your perfect domain name, you pay for it (around $10-$14 per year), the name can easily be transferred to your site.
+When you've found your perfect domain name, you pay for it (around $10-$14 per year), and the name can easily be transferred to your site.

 Try any name in the box below and see if it's available.
 That'll be the perfect start.